 5. Investors Investors are beginning to recognise the benefits of a focus on sustainable development.

-The need to recognize this inter-dependency is accentuated by the digitization of our economies and societies
+The need to recognise this inter-dependency is accentuated by the digitisation of our economies and societies

 6. Transparency The positive or negative impact of business behaviour can be more easily tracked and reported.

-7. Engagement Engagement with stakeholders has been transformed by the way online interaction influences consumer behavior.
+7. Engagement Engagement with stakeholders has been transformed by the way online interaction influences consumer behaviour.

 8. Identity Rapid technological change is disrupting established business models and strategies, demanding a more enduring basis of corporate identity.

-This inter-dependency cannot be incidental, it needs to placed at the heart of the business, enshrined in the purpose of the organization
+This inter-dependency cannot be incidental, it needs to placed at the heart of the business, enshrined in the purpose of the organisation

-And organizations need to live their purpose, embedding it across their business
+And organisations need to live their purpose, embedding it across their business